-CLISEL is a Coordination and support action funded under the Horizon 2020 Programme, which is exploring the climate-security nexus from the perspective of local administrations and communities.
+CLISEL is a coordination and support action (CSA) funded under the Horizon 2020 Programme, which is exploring the climate-security nexus from the perspective of local administrations and communities.

 The 36-month project, which started in May 2016, involves five institutions from around Europe, including the World Trade Institute (WTI).
-Being a Coordination and support action, CLISEL is mainly involved in accompanying measures like dissemination, networking, coordination or support activities, policy dialogues and mutual learning exercises and studies in different countries.
+CLISEL is mainly involved in accompanying measures like dissemination, networking, coordination or support activities, policy dialogues and mutual learning exercises and studies in different countries.

 Other projects in which the WTI is involved: